Skip to content

 : The purpose of these rules and regulations is to provide a safe, comfortable and pleasant park for those entitled to use it.

 RESIDENT VEHICLES WITH AUTHORIZED STICKER AND THEIR GUESTS IN SAME VEHICLE IN ONE TRIP.(ADDITIONAL VEHICLE TRIPS TO BRING IN MORE PEOPLE ARE PROHIBITED);

 RESIDENTS AND NON-RESIDENTS WITH VALID DAY PASS.

-WALK-INS MUST SHOW A VALID CONNECTICUT DRIVERS LICENSE OR EQUIVELENT INDICATING THAT YOU ARE A NEW MILFORD RESIDENT.
+WALK-INS MUST SHOW A VALID CONNECTICUT DRIVERS LICENSE OR EQUIVALENT INDICATING THAT YOU ARE A NEW MILFORD RESIDENT.
 NO UNACCOMPANIED MINORS WITHOUT A PARENT/GUARDIAN.

 PARK USE AND LAKEFRONT RULES

 Lifeguards are on duty to enforce rules and regulations and to respond to emergency situations, but parents or guardians are ultimately responsible for the safety of their children.
 The lifeguards can prohibit any activity that they deem to be hazardous or a health or safety risk.

 Swimming when Lifeguards are off duty is dangerous.

 Lifeguard Hours: May 30

 A responsible adult must accompany children under 12 years of age in the park.